SakpalShubham1497/AtliQ-s-Hospitality-Domain-Analysis/README.md

 Their revenue management team had decided to hire a 3rd party service provider to provide them with insights from their historical data.

 As a Power BI Analyst
-1. I have created the metrics according to the metric list 2.Created a dashboard according to the mock-up provided by stakeholders.
+1. I have created the metrics according to the metric list.
+2. Created a dashboard according to the mock-up provided by stakeholders.
-3.Created relevant insights that are not provided in the metric list/mock-up dashboard.
+3. Created relevant insights that are not provided in the metric list/mock-up dashboard.

 This data file contains all the meta information regarding the columns described in the CSV files:
 1. dim_date